Nuclear Radiation and Health Effects

 These are helium nuclei consisting of two protons and two neutrons and are emitted from naturally-occurring heavy elements such as uranium and radium, as well as from some man-made transuranic elements.
 They are intensely ionizing but cannot penetrate the skin, so are dangerous only if emitted inside the body.

 These are fast-moving electrons emitted by many radioactive elements.
-They are more penetrating than alpha particles, but easily shielded – they can be stopped by a few millimetres of wood or aluminium.
+They are more penetrating than alpha particles, but easily shielded – the most energetic of them can be stopped by a few millimetres of wood or aluminium.
 They can penetrate a little way into human flesh but are generally less dangerous to people than gamma radiation.
 Exposure produces an effect like sunburn, but which is slower to heal.
+The weakest of them, such as from tritium, are stopped by skin or cellophane.
 Beta-radioactive substances are also safe if kept in appropriate sealed containers.

 Cosmic radiation consists of very energetic particles, mostly protons, which bombard the Earth from outer space.